Heber J. Grant: Lucy Stringham

 Grant married Lucy Stringham (1858–1893) on November 1, 1877.
-She was a daughter of Briant Stringham, who came to the Salt Lake Valley with Brigham Young in 1847.
+She was a daughter of Bryant Stringham, who came to the Salt Lake Valley with Brigham Young in 1847.

 Lucy had been closely associated with Grant essentially from her birth, and they attended Mary Cook's school together.
 Like Grant, she was a member of the 13th Ward.
 It was not until Grant broke off his courtship with Emily H. Wells (see below) that he started actively courting Lucy.
 Lucy was initially reticent to fully accept Grant's advances, seeing herself as just a temporary replacement for Emily, but after he regularly walked her home from church services for several weeks without being invited into the Stringham home, she gave up and invited him in.
 They married a few months later.
 For a time, Lucy was a school teacher.

 Grant felt very close to Lucy.
 On an early assignment as a member of the Quorum of the Twelve in Arizona, he surprised his traveling companion, Brigham Young Jr., with how many letters he wrote to Lucy.

 Lucy and Grant would become the parents of six children.
 He praised her "business foresight and judgment" and credited her with much of his business success.
-She died in 1893, after a long illness during which he gave constant, tender devotion to her, as he had throughout their marriage.
+She died in 1893 after a long illness during which he gave constant, tender devotion to her, as he had given throughout their marriage.